Casehero

 1. How do regular (nominal) Treasury bonds work?
 How does inflation impact coupons and the principal of T-bonds?
 How are Treasury Inflation-Protected Securities different from regular T-bonds?
 When do TIPS outperform regular Treasuries?

 Treasury bonds are a type of marketable government debt security that pays interest, i.e., coupon payments, semiannually, as well as the principal upon maturity.
 Treasury bonds are issued by the U.S. government in maturities of more than ten years.
-They are widely considered risk-free and provide investors with income, which is only taxed at the federal level.
+They are widely considered risk-free and provide investors with income that is only taxed at the federal level.

-Inflation can hurt the returns of bondholders expecting nominal coupons payments and principal repayment of T-bonds.
-This can be seen when comparing the real, or inflation-adjusted, return of bonds to the nominal return.
+Inflation can hurt the returns of bondholders expecting nominal coupon payments and principal repayment of T-bonds.
+This can be seen when comparing the real or inflation-adjusted return of bonds to the nominal return.
 A bond yielding 1% nominally may have its returns eroded by inflation if it is 3% over the same period.
 This would yield a real return of negative 2% compared to the “on-paper” yield of 1%.

-As realized inflation increases, the prices of TIPS increase, and yields fall as the principal is readjusted, and it pays higher coupons.
-Increases in expected inflation would increase costs of TIPS (falling yields) as investors rush for protection against inflation.
-An increase in inflation risk would also drive investors towards Treasury Inflation-Protected Bonds, thus driving up the price.
+As realized inflation increases, the prices of TIPS increase and yields fall as the principal is readjusted, and it pays higher coupons.
+Increases in expected inflation would increase the costs of TIPS (falling yields) as investors rush for protection against inflation.
+An increase in inflation risk would also drive investors toward Treasury Inflation-Protected Bonds, thus driving up the price.

 Regular T-bonds are influenced by inflation and higher interest rates in a different way.
 Rising interest rates cause bond yields to rise, thus decreasing the bond’s price.
-Inflation, however, produces higher interest rates, which also require a higher discount rate and therefore decrease a bond’s price.
+Inflation, however, produces higher interest rates, which also require a higher discount rate and, therefore, decreases a bond’s price.

-TIPS address directly the inflation risk held primarily in a long-term portfolio contrary to nominal treasuries, which coupon payments and face value remain fixed in nominal terms but lose value in the real term when compared to inflation rate changes.
+TIPS directly addresses the inflation risk held primarily in a long-term portfolio, contrary to nominal treasuries, in which coupon payments and face value remain fixed in nominal terms but lose value in the real term when compared to inflation rate changes.
 When expectations lead to increases in inflation rates, TIPS becomes more attractive to investors because future interest payments will be calculated based on current inflation rates using the CPI.

 Investment managers should compare the yield from a specific TIPS to that of a similar nominal treasury bond.
 The difference between the yields can be deemed as the…